harshgeek4coder/Workspace_Labs/README.md

 ***The general idea of the project is to encapsulate general Machine Learning Model Training, it's training simulation and finally to display the inference with general Exploratory Data Analysis libraries.***

-The user will have the ability to ***explore data mapping, model selection, and getting the output all with a matter of simple clicks!***
+The user will have the ability to ***explore data mapping, model insights, and tracking the ML Lifecycle with a matter of simple clicks!***

-This progressive web app integrates the Machine Learning life cycle along with the development of model inference, which can have the ability to handle *data re-collection, data selection, performing one-step EDA, Model selection as per use case, training, and getting results and one-click hyperparameter tuning* for better features selection.
+This progressive web app integrates the Machine Learning life cycle along with the development of model inference, which can have the ability to handle *data re-collection, data selection, performing one-step EDA - which includes both statistical and visual analysis and getting results for better features selection.
 Moreover we have incorporated real-time tracking of analytical model training performance[Only for Deep Learning Models].
 <br>
 <br>